-Each hospital will choose one of six conditions to be evaluated on using mean total 30-day episode payment.
+Each hospital will choose one of four conditions to be evaluated on using mean total risk-adjusted, pricestandardized 30-day episode payment.
 Each hospital's condition-specific total episode payment will be assessed for year-over-year improvement compared to its baseline year and for achievement respective to the appropriate MVC cohort.
-Hospitals must meet the minimum in-hospital mortality and readmission rate quality threshold for the selected condition in order to earn points.
-Provided the threshold is met, hospitals will earn the higher of their improvement or achievement points for a total of 0 - 4 points.
+Hospitals must meet the minimum in-hospital mortality and readmission rate quality threshold for the selected condition to earn points.
+Provided the threshold is met, hospitals will earn the higher of their improvement or achievement points for a total of 0 - 3 points.